brunompena/zsun-resources/README.md

 sudo apt install build-essential python libncurses5-dev libssl-dev zlib1g-dev sudo apt install gawk gettext unzip subversion git
 ```

-## Compile images

-Start by cloning this repository so you have all patches available on your environment:
+  3. Clone this repository so you have all patches available on your environment:
 ```
 git clone https://github.com/brunompena/zsun-resources.git
 ```

+## Compile images

-Then follow the below instructions for each image.
+Follow the below instructions for each image type.

 ### U-Boot